liangzai90/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

    :language: c++

-The single template parameter is expected to receive the type of the derived class implementing the Performance Counter.
+The single template parameter is expected to receive the type of the derived class implementing the performance counter.
 In the Sine example this looks like:

 .. literalinclude:: ../../examples/performance_counters/sine/server/sine.hpp
    :language: c++

-i.e. the type ``sine_counter`` is derived from the base class passing the type as a template argument (please see [hpx_link examples/performance_counters/sine/server/sine.hpp..sine.hpp] for the full source code of the counter definition).
+i.e., the type ``sine_counter`` is derived from the base class passing the type as a template argument (please see [hpx_link examples/performance_counters/sine/server/sine.hpp..sine.hpp] for the full source code of the counter definition).
 For more information about this